CarlitoBraga/Calculadora-Simples/README.md

   ![demo](https://github.com/CarlitoBraga/Calculadora-Simples/blob/master/demo.PNG)

   ## To open the project

    requirement NPM (version 6.9.0)

     Just clone the repository.

-    In the calculator-react folder, use NPM to install. npm install package.json
+    In the "Calculadora folder", use "npm i" to install node-modules.

-    In the calculator-react folder, use NPM to run the npm start calculator
+    In the "Calculadora" folder, use "npm start" to run the npm start calculator

-    Open the browser at http: // localhost: 3000
+    Open the browser at http: // localhost: 3000.